Magnetic-core memory: Developers

 Two key inventions led to the development of magnetic core memory in 1951.
-The first, An Wang's, was the write-after-read cycle, which solved the problem of how to use a storage medium in which the act of reading erased the data read, enabling the construction of a serial, one-dimensional shift register (of 50 bits), using two cores to store a bit.
+The first, developed by An Wang, was the write-after-read cycle, which solved the problem of how to use a storage medium in which the act of reading erased the data read, enabling the construction of a serial, one-dimensional shift register (of 50 bits), using two cores to store a bit.
 A Wang core shift register is in the Revolution exhibit at the Computer History Museum.
-The second, Forrester's, was the coincident-current system, which enabled a small number of wires to control a large number of cores enabling 3D memory arrays of several million bits.
+The second, Forrester's, was the coincident-current system, which enabled a small number of wires to control a large number of cores, enabling 3D memory arrays of several million bits.
 The first use of magnetic core was in the Whirlwind computer, and Project Whirlwind's "most famous contribution was the random-access, magnetic core storage feature."
 Commercialization followed quickly.
 Magnetic core was used in peripherals of the ENIAC in 1953, the IBM 702 delivered in July 1955, and later in the 702 itself.
 The IBM 704 (1954) and the Ferranti Mercury (1957) used magnetic-core memory.

 It was during the early 1950s that Seeburg Corporation developed one of the first commercial applications of coincident-current core memory storage in the "Tormat" memory of its new range of jukeboxes, starting with the V200 developed in 1953 and released in 1955.
 Numerous uses in computing, telephony and industrial process control followed.